NoelV11/Secode/README.md

 ## What does a Secode scan on the Code(s) you provide,give you?

-Your Code Report provides you information about:-
+Your Code Report provides information about:-

 - Hit count of vulnerable functions (total count)
 - Vulnerability at hand